dotaheor/unify-Go-builtin-and-custom-generics/README.md

 }
 ```

-In it uses, the generic identifier `array` and `slice` must be absent.
+In their uses, the generic identifier `array` and `slice` must be absent.
 (This is a builtin generic privilege).

 Builtin map declaration:
 ```